 How the Church at Laodicea Relates to Today

 For centuries laymen have disputed the Bible book of Revelation.
-During the same time period scholars have argued meaning of the details.
-I’m not going to try to analyze the entire book in this one small insignificant article, but what I am going to try to do is to understand one small part of this book of prophecy that I believe have relevance today.
-I am speaking of Revelation 3:14-22 where Christ in his glorified body speaks to John concerning the Church of Laodicea.
+During the same time period, scholars argued the meaning of the details.
+I’m not going to try to analyze the entire book in this small insignificant article, but I will try to try to understand one small part of this book of prophecy that I believe has relevance today.
+I am speaking of Revelation 3:14-22 where Christ (in his glorified body) speaks to John concerning the Church of Laodicea.

 Revelation 3:14-22 (KJV)